Configuring the virtual Ethernet port:

 LINUX: On Linux, we recommend that you simply don’t assign an IP to the virtual port.
 ‘Jumbo packet’ is enabled on Linux by changing the MTU.
 Example: sudo ifconfig usb0 mtu 4088

 WINDOWS: Go to Control Panel -> Network and Sharing Center -> Change Adapter Settings, which will bring up a window like the one below.
-Look for the adapter reading ASIX AX88179…, which is “Local Area Connection 13” in the example below.
+Look for the adapter reading ASIX AX88179… (or Realtek USB GbE, or LAN7801 USB), which is “Local Area Connection 13” in the example below.
 Right click on that and select ‘Properties’, which will bring up the smaller window shown by the first red arrow.
-Unclick all of the boxes shown in yellow.
+You can optionally unclick all of the boxes shown in yellow, but do NOT uncheck anything with 'Npcap' (packet capture).
 Then click on ‘Configure’ button, which will bring up the window to the right of the red arrow.
 Click on the ‘Advanced’ tab, then click on ‘JumboPacket’, then select 4KB.

 setup